KrushitaGajera22/git-practice-/README.md

 # git-practice-
-Creating new repository and clone it into your System
+Creating new repository and clone it into your System.